TomPace101/nanopore_diffusion/notes.md

 __TODO__

 The existing profile outputs should be refactored to use this. __TODO__

-_TODO_ more general approach for reaction rate functions

-Clearly, all the functions need similar argument structures.

-But maybe the best way to do it is not to have a single module for all simulations, but rather to allow the data input file to specify a reaction rate functions module.

-That helps, but still we need to be able to set some other parameters.
-For example, maybe we have a function that sets up global module variables.
-Then the reaction functions can change them if they so desire.

-Now those modules become file dependencies, though.
-ModelParameters needs to know about them.
-This is probably best handled by treating reaction modules as customizations (see above).

 _TODO_ refactor solver modules into a package?
 That would group together the various modules in a more logical way.